GiladTrachtenberg/python-battlesim/README.md

 To initiate the code we start off with three main ***dictionaries***.
 One named "*SOLDIERS_ATTRIBUTES*", another called "*CLASS_ADVANTAGES*" and lastly "*TERRAIN_ADVANTAGES*".
 The **class advantages** pertain to the fact that certain troops have certain advantages over their adversaries.
 I.e, archers have a ranged advantage, but when infantry/cavalry get close, their edge turns into a disparity.

--**Q**: "*Tell me, why three main dictionaries?
+- **Q**: "*Tell me, why three main dictionaries?
 Why not use just one?
 Why not a simple list?
 Or an array?*"
--**A**: Well, the answer to that's quite simple.
+- **A**: Well, the answer to that's quite simple.
 It's more plain and more efficient (in terms of readability and personal comfort - there is no real benefit doing either thing in terms of computation efficiency on this scale).

 ***Moving on***, you can see that these dictionaries are composed of several items that contain different values.
 Some are *metric stats* such as the health quantity, and others are variables that pertain to items, such as the preferred distance.